vedro-universe/vedro-valera-validator/README.md

 $ vedro run -vv
 ```

-If the expected and actual results do not match, a `ValidationException` will be thrown, as shown below:
+If the expected and actual results don't match, a `ValidationException` will be raised, as illustrated below:

 ```shell
 ValidationException:
  - Value <class 'bytes'> at _['result'] must be equal to b'banana', but b'cucumber' given
  ```

-## Further Reading
+## Additional Resources

-For comprehensive guidance and more information, refer to the [official documentation](https://vedro.io/en/docs/integrations/valera-validator).
+For a detailed guide and further information, check out the  [documentation](https://vedro.io/docs/integrations/valera-validator).